espressif/esp-matter/docs/en/faq.rst

 I cannot build the application:

--  Make sure you are on the correct esp-idf branch.
+-  Make sure you are on the correct esp-idf branch/release.
 Run ``git submodule update —init —recursive`` to make sure the submodules are at the correct heads
--  Make sure you have the correct ESP_MATTER_PATH (and any other paths) is (are) exported.
+-  Make sure you have the correct ESP_MATTER_PATH (and any other required paths).
 -  Delete the build/ directory and also sdkconfig and sdkconfig.old and then build again.
--  If you are still facing issues, reproduce the issue on the default example and then raise an `issue <https://github.com/espressif/esp-matter/issues>`__.
+-  If you are still facing issues, reproduce it on the default example and then raise it `here <https://github.com/espressif/esp-matter/issues>`__.
 Please make sure to share these:

-   -  The complete build logs.
+   -  The complete device logs taken over UART.
    -  The esp-matter and esp-idf branch you are using.

 A1.2 Device commissioning using chip-tool